frizio/ngrx-course/README.md

 - a command that we send to the store.
 We explicitly tell the store to perform a certain operation;
 - an event reporting something that has happened at the level of the component.
 In any case dispatching an action it's the only way of modifying the stored state.
+In pratice,  dispatching of an action itself does not affect the store status.
+So an action is simply a plain javascript payload either a command or an event that informs the store that something has occurred externally but by itself inaction is not going to directly modify the state.
+In order to modify the store State and save here the user profile under the off property.
+We need to tell the store how to handle the action (the reducer).

 ## Ngrx (with NgRx Data) - The Complete Guide